devspace-sh/devspace/docs/pages/cli/getting-started/installation.md

 ---
 title: 1.
-Install DevSpace CLI
+Install DevSpace
 ---

-To build and deploy applications with DevSpace, you need to install DevSpace CLI.
+To build and deploy applications with DevSpace, you need to install DevSpace.

-## Install DevSpace CLI
+## Install DevSpace
-Install DevSpace CLI with NPM (recommended for Windows users) or any of the platform-specific installation scripts shown below.
+Install DevSpace with NPM (recommended for Windows users) or any of the platform-specific installation scripts shown below.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--NPM-->